Does GEHA Insurance for Rehab Cover Addiction Treatment?

 Methadone-assisted treatment allows clients to function in a standard, healthy setting and return to the benefits of everyday life.
 The methadone enables them to operate without worrying about being sick or going through withdrawal, enabling them to keep their mind on healing.

 When clients have to worry about detox, healing and experiencing recovery are nearly impossible.
-This is what prolongs most individuals from entering rehab, especially in the case of opioids.
+This is what prevents most individuals from entering rehab, especially in the case of opioids.

 Methadone must be administered daily and can only be received at a methadone maintenance clinic in the client’s state.
 They must appear daily to receive their daily regimen but have the opportunity to earn take-home doses if they satisfy specific requirements.